BIOL5505 Marine Neuroecology and Behaviour

 - 6 points

-- Students are able to (1) gain an understanding of the physical environment in which marine animals live; (2) gain an understanding of the central and peripheral nervous systems of a range of marine vertebrates and invertebrates; (3) gain in-depth knowledge of the currently known senses—vision, audition, chemoreception, electroreception, magnetoreception and lateral line; (4) appreciate and understand the neural mechanisms underlying behaviour, adaptation and plasticity; (5) analyse complex behaviours; (6) gain a basic understanding of the morphological, physiological and molecular techniques currently used to explore neural processing; and (7) undertake hypothesis-driven research, work collaboratively, plan projects, gather and analyse data ethically.
+- Students are able to (1) gain an understanding of the physical environment in which marine animals live; (2) gain an understanding of the central and peripheral nervous systems of a range of marine vertebrates and invertebrates; (3) gain in-depth knowledge of the currently known senses—vision, audition, chemoreception, electroreception, magnetoreception and lateral line; (4) appreciate and understand the neural mechanisms underlying behaviour, adaptation and plasticity; (5) analyse complex sensory systems and behaviors; (6) gain a basic understanding of the morphological, physiological, molecular and behavioural techniques currently used to explore neural processing and cognition; and (7) undertake hypothesis-driven practical research, working collaboratively, to plan projects and to gather and analyse data ethically.

-- Typically this unit is assessed in the following ways: (1) a practical book write-up; (2) a scientific report; and (3) a written theory end-of-semester examination.
+- Indicative assessments in this unit are as follows: (1) a practical book write-up; (2) a scientific report; and (3) a written theory examination.
 Further information is available in the unit outline.